aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ### Scene Nodes
+Conceptually, a `Node` is anything that can be placed in the scene.
-We use the `Node` base class to represent an object that can be placed in the scene.
-This base class allows
+In the object oriented world, we write `Node` as an abstract base class.
+Any classes that represent object to be placed in the `Scene` will inherit from `Node`.
-us to reason about the scene abstractly.
-The `Scene` class doesn't need to know about the details of the objects it displays,
+This base class allows us to reason about the scene abstractly.
+The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.
-it only needs to know that they are `Node`s.
-Each type of `Node` defines its own behaviour for rendering itself and for any other necessary
+Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.
-interactions.

 In this project,`Sphere` and a `Cube` available.
 More shapes can be added easily by extending the Node class again.